 In ongoing litigation in federal courts in New York captioned NML Capital, Ltd. v.
-Republic of Argentina, the U.S. Court of Appeals for the Second Circuit has ruled that the ranking clause in bonds issued by Argentina prevents Argentina from making payments in respect of certain performing bonds issued in a restructuring of Argentina's debt unless it makes pro rata payments on defaulted debt that ranks pari passu with the performing bonds and has upheld the use of equitable remedies to enforce that decision.
-The court has stayed the effect of such ruling until any decision on a timely petition to the United States Supreme Court to hear the case.
+Republic of Argentina, the U.S. Court of Appeals for the Second Circuit has ruled that the ranking clause in bonds issued by Argentina prevents Argentina from making payments in respect of the bonds unless it makes pro rata payments on defaulted debt that ranks pari passu with the performing bonds.
+The judgment has been appealed.

-In accordance with a commonly accepted interpretation of the equal ranking clause described in "Description of the Securities-Debt Securities-Nature of Obligation" in the prospectus accompanying this prospectus supplement and appearing in other securities previously issued by Colombia, the Republic has always believed that the clause would permit it to redeem or to make principal and interest payments in respect of some of its external debt without making ratable payments in respect of other external debt.
-However, if the August 2013 decision of the Second Circuit stands, it could affect the interpretation which in turn could potentially hinder or impede future sovereign debt restructurings and distressed debt management transactions by affecting the voting decisions of bondholders under, for example, the collective action clause contained in the bonds.
-See "Description of the Securities-Debt Securities-Default and Acceleration of Maturity," "-Collective Action Securities" and "-Meetings and Amendments-Approval (Collective Action Securities)" in the accompanying prospectus.
+We cannot predict when or in what form a final appellate decision will be granted.
+Depending on the scope of the final decision, a final decision that requires ratable payments could potentially hinder or impede future sovereign debt restructurings and distressed debt management unless sovereign issuers obtain the requisite bondholder consents pursuant to a collective action clause, if applicable, in their debt, such as the collective action clause contained in the bonds.
+See "Description of the Securities- Debt Securities-Default and Acceleration of Maturity," "-Collective Action Securities" and "-Meetings and Amendments-Approval (Collective Action Securities)" in the accompanying prospectus.
 Colombia cannot predict whether or in what manner the courts will resolve this dispute or how any such judgment will be applied or implemented.